Cleveland Guardians place slugger Naylor on COVID-19 list

 Cleveland’s game at the Chicago White Sox on Wednesday was postponed because of COVID-19 concerns, and the team was off Thursday.
 Pitching coach Carl Willis was slated to run the team Friday night at Minnesota after manager Terry Francona was among several coaches placed in health and safety protocols.

-As of Friday, Naylor was the only Guardians player to land on the COVID-19 list.
+As of Friday, Naylor was the only Guardians player on the COVID-19 list.

 “We’ve had dozens of tests over the last few days,” general manager Chris Antonetti said.
 “We’ve been following the guidance of both MLB protocols and recommendations from our medical personnel to determine our testing.”